This site is down.|

 Anything to get out of this.

-Better yet, I currently have a typesetting gig that should occupy me for another four weeks or so.
+Better yet, I currently have a typesetting gig that should occupy me until the late-March 2017 deadline.

 After that I am commissioned to write a short corporate history, a project should take maybe three or four months (don’t worry; it won’t be a whitewash).